MeSentreprise/Funkin-Lua/README.md

 - Stilic - _Newer repo owner, he's very cool._
 - Arthur Animations/Code - _Main idea, logo creator, code helper (kind of)._
-- Some. - _I have the project now, I guess I have to talk with the owner Stilic but hey i'm coding it
+- Some. - _I have the project now, I guess I have to talk with the owner Stilic but hey ,i'm coding it._

 ## FAQ